polsys/ennemi/docs/potential-issues.md

   The data is either discrete or is recorded at low resolution, causing duplicate data points.
 - The distribution is neither discrete nor continuous.
-  Censored or truncated distributions fall into this category.
+  Censored distributions fall into this category.

 As of this writing, `ennemi` does not yet support discrete distributions.
 For discrete-discrete MI, other packages are available.